Howard Wolowitz: Work

 In Season 10, Howard along with Leonard and Sheldon are recruited by the US Air Force to develop a Quantum Guidance System which is based on the Superfluid Vacuum theory Leonard and Sheldon published earlier during Season 8.
 Although not without complications or delays, the three were able to complete their prototype only for the US Air Force to confiscate their project for further development.

-Howard and Amy collaborate on her neuroprosthetics project in Season 11.
+Howard and Amy collaborated on her neuroprosthetics project in Season 11.

 In Season 11 (2017), Howard, Leonard, and Raj find out that they mined Bitcoin in 2010, seven years ago.
-With the increase in cost of Bitcoin, Howard hopes this money will allow him to buy things and leave work at the university.
+With the increase in the cost of Bitcoin, Howard hopes this money will allow him to buy things and leave work at the university.
 However, after Stuart finds Leonard's Batman thumb drive containing the Bitcoin and erases the thumb drive in 2013, Howard and the gang have no money left.

 Family

-Until his marriage, Howard was noted for still living with his overbearing mother (Debbie), who is selectively oblivious to his accomplishments as an adult and usually treats him like he is still a child, filling the cliché of a Jewish mother.
+Until his marriage, Howard was noted for still living with his overbearing mother (Debbie/Mrs Wolowitz), who is selectively oblivious to his accomplishments as an adult and usually treats him like he is still a child, filling the cliché of a Jewish mother.
 Once, Leonard stated that Howard "was in a pretty serious relationship – with his mom".
-Howard is an only child.
+Howard is the only member of the group to be an only child.
 Howard's wife is Bernadette Rostenkowski-Wolowitz.

-Mrs. Wolowitz (voiced by Carol Ann Susi) is not shown on screen until the season 6 episode "The Spoiler Alert Segmentation", but her voice is heard when he is at their house or when he talks to her on the phone.
-She only communicates with Howard by yelling to him in an obnoxious manner, which results in awkward long-distance conversations, with Howard yelling back at her in a frustrated manner.
+Mrs. Wolowitz (voiced by Carol Ann Susi) is not shown on screen until season 5, the final episode "The Countdown Reflection" and later in season 6 episode "The Spoiler Alert Segmentation".
+But her voice is heard when he is at their house or when he talks to her on the phone.
+She only communicates with Howard by yelling at him in an obnoxious manner, which results in awkward long-distance conversations, with Howard yelling back at her in a frustrated manner.
 Her nosy nature and her barrage of questions make Howard's life tense at home, which prompts him to call her a "crazy old lady".
-It is revealed in "The Cohabitation Formulation", however, when Howard briefly moves in with Bernadette, that he likes being "mothered" to some extent.
+It is revealed in "The Cohabitation Formulation", however, when Howard briefly moves in with Bernadette, that he is accustomed to being "mothered" to some extent.
 In "The Apology Insufficiency", Sheldon observes that Howard seems to have "an unresolved Oedipus complex".
 Following the death of Carol Ann Susi, it was decided Mrs. Wolowitz would die in the season 8 episode "The Comic Book Store Regeneration".
 Howard receives a phone call while in the comic book store from his aunt Gladys in Florida, whom Mrs. Wolowitz had gone to visit.
 She says that she laid down for a nap and never woke up.